Parent & Family Schedule

 Office of Intercultural & International Life, Alumni Guest House Patio

-Spiritual Life at Carleton: Office of the Chaplain, Skinner Memorial Chapel
+Spiritual Life at Carleton: Office of the Chaplain, Skinner Memorial Chapel (Street Side)

 Want to know more about religious and spiritual life at Carleton and in Northfield?
 The chaplains and chaplain’s associates (student peer leaders) will be available to answer questions about the many services, discussions, and holiday events representing a wide variety of religious perspectives.
 Join us for treats in the Chapel.